Youssefbenhammouda/Youssefbenhammouda/README.md

 # 👋 Hi there, I'm Youssef Ben Hammouda!

 Welcome to my GitHub profile!
-I'm passionate about embedded systems, audio processing, and AI technologies.
+I'm passionate about automation,IT support, embedded systems, audio processing, and AI technologies.
 Here you'll find some of the projects I've been working on.

 ## 🚀 Projects